akhil27051999/AWS-3-Tier-Architecture/01-AWS-Account-Setup/README.md

 ## 3. 🗂️ Organizing for Multi-Environment Deployment

-If your product requires **multiple environments** (e.g., dev, staging, prod), organize resources using one of these approaches:
+If our product requires **multiple environments** (e.g., dev, staging, prod), organize resources using one of these approaches:

 ### Option A: Use AWS Organizations (preferred for large teams)
 - Create an AWS Organization.